OtGabaldon/OtGabaldon.github.io/index.md

-  <p align="center">**Email**: gabaldonot@gmail.com</p>
+  <p align="center">Email: gabaldonot@gmail.com</p>
-  <p align="center">**Phone**: 1.407.437.5584</p>
+  <p align="center">Phone: 1.407.437.5584</p>
-  <p align="center">**Web**: otgabaldontorrents.com</p>
+  <p align="center">Web: otgabaldontorrents.com</p>

 ## About Me

 <p align="center">Software engineer that develops maintable, low-latency and scalable web solutions for a variety of consumer and business problems.
 I create systems that can be easily debugged and maintained by other engineers, as well as scaled and localized to a variety of marketplaces.
 These systems allow business to reliably and efficiently on-board new use cases using minimal engineering resources.
 My work has encompassed international product launches that utilize serverless architecture and scalable databases.
-Providing new features to millions of customers and access to billions of data points for internal business metrics; That further allow the business to create useful solutions using data driven decisions and maximize customer impact.<p>
+Providing new features to millions of customers and access to billions of data points for internal business metrics; That further allow the business to create useful solutions using data driven decisions and maximize customer impact.</p>

 ## Experience